ha0ye/personal-website/content/project/causality.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "causality.jpg"
+image = "causality.gif"
 caption = ""

 +++

-Strict identification of causal interactions from observational data alone is impossible.
-However, it is possible to make inference on potential interactions among time series, using methods that go beyond mere correlation.
-[Empirical Dynamic Modeling](/project/empirical-dynamic-modeling/) uses the approach of attractor reconstruction to address this problem: time series are re-envisioned as projections of a dynamical system, and causality is inferred when there is evidence that two time series belong to the same dynamical system.
+Under most definitions of "causality", strict identification of causal interactions from observational data alone is impossible.
+However, it is possible to infer potential interactions among time series.
+Specifically, in dynamical systems, where time series are observations of the higher-dimensional behavior, methods from [empirical Dynamic Modeling](/project/empirical-dynamic-modeling/) can be adapted to test whether two time series share information.

+The essential idea is illustrated above.
+A causal interaction between $x$ and $z$ is inferred if there is shared dynamical information in the two time series.
+This is tested for by examining whether the attractor reconstructions of $x$ and $z$ are different representations of the same dynamics.

-We presented this idea originally in [Sugihara et al. 2012](/publication/2012_causality/).
+We described this idea initially in [Sugihara et al. 2012](/publication/2012_causality/).
 Later papers looked at the problem of combining data from replicate observations (see [Clark et al. 2015](/publication/2015_spatial-ccm/)) and expanding on the method to quantify time delays in causal effects (see [van Nes et al. 2015](/publication/2015_causality-climate-change/) and [Ye et al. 2015](/publication/2015_ccm-time-delays/)).

+For a short video introduction, check out the following youtube video (part 3 of the longer playlist on EDM):
+{{< youtube iSttQwb-_5Y >}}